googleapis/googleapis/README.md

 for a specific API.
 Please see other repositories under https://github.com/googleapis for generating linkable client libraries.

+### Using bazel with gRPC
+Bazel build now works for a subset of the repository.
+You can use build targets from this repo as dependency into your grpc code.
+For example, this works:  ```bazel build //google/monitoring/v3:metric_service```

 ### Go gRPC Source Code
 It is difficult to generate Go gRPC source code from this repository, since Go has different directory structure.